-Prior to the Sugar Bowl in New Orleans, cameras caught two of the country’s most iconic mascots heading for a quick hello on the field.
-As Uga X, the live bulldog mascot of the University of Georgia, approached Bevo XV, the 1,800-pound steer from Texas, the latter mascot was not interested in getting a selfie for Instagram.
+Prior to the Sugar Bowl in New Orleans, cameras caught two of the country’s most iconic mascots heading for a quick hello on the field during pregame.
+As Uga X — the University of Georgia’s mascot — approached Bevo XV, the 1,800-pound steer from Texas, the latter mascot was not interested in getting a selfie for Instagram.

 Texas Longhorn reporter for the Austin Statesman Danny Davis risked life and limb at the Mercedes-Benz Superdome to capture the mascot meeting in all its glory.